KDCube is built around apps

 versatile@2026-03-31-13-36 |

-Reference bundle for this page.
-Demonstrates ReAct orchestration, bundle-local and MCP tools, decorators for widgets and APIs, public endpoint examples, Telegram hook and webapp patterns, attachment handling, economics-aware entrypoint patterns, a custom main view under ui/main/, widget UI under ui/widgets/, and integrations operations that a real UI can call. |
+Reference app for this page.
+Demonstrates ReAct orchestration, app-local and MCP tools, decorators for widgets and APIs, public endpoint examples, Telegram hook and webapp patterns, attachment handling, economics-aware entrypoint patterns, a custom main view under ui/main/, widget UI under ui/widgets/, and integrations operations that a real UI can call. |

-Platform Architecture for Bundle Developers
+Platform Architecture for App Developers

 See also: Platform Overview